 Ratification of our Post-Settlement Governance Entity (PSGE)

-The results of the vote on our Post-Settlement Governance Entity (PSGE) and associated resolutions are in.
-We are pleased to report the following:
+The results of the vote on our Post-Settlement Governance Entity (PSGE) and associated resolutions are as follows:

 - Resolution 1: 92.16% of valid votes cast, voted YES

 - Resolution 2: 92.47% of valid votes cast, voted YES

 - Resolution 3: 88.15% of valid votes cast, voted YES

 You can view the full transcript of results from Independent Returning Officer, Electionz.com, here.